mshmoustafa/FTPY/README.md

 $ Password (blank for anonymous):
 ```

-Once logged in, you can type in any of the usual FTP commands.
+Once logged in, you can type in commands.
+FTPY attempts to emulate `bash` filesystem commands rather than use standard FTP commands.
+This means that the command to list the files in a directory is `ls` instead of `list`, the command to change directories is `cd` instead of `cwd`, etc.

 ## Commands